 Between these two extremes, there is a region in which T4 begins to conduct and remains in the active region before finally entering the saturation region, as $V{\rm in}$ increases.
 Simulation helps us to understand these transitions.

-Note that this project is similar to bjt_ttl_dc_2.sqproj except that the transfer curve is obtained here by applying a ramp as input.
+Note that this project is similar to bjt\ttl\dc\1.sqproj except that the transfer curve is obtained here by varying the DC input voltage.

 Exercise Set